-- A deposit is defined by Regulation D as the unpaid balance of money or its equivalent received or held by a depository institution in the usual course of business. - In economic terms, deposits and borrowings are similar.
+- ▶ A deposit is defined by Regulation D as the unpaid balance of money or its equivalent received or held by a depository institution in the usual course of business. - ▶ In economic terms, deposits and borrowings are similar.
 However, they are different transactions from a legal and regulatory perspective.

-■ If a transaction is called a deposit it must be treated as a deposit, regardless of the counterparty and the terms of the transaction.
+- ▶ If a transaction is called a deposit it must be treated as a deposit, regardless of the counterparty as either transaction, savings, or time deposits.

+- ▶ Three characteristics to consider for the type of deposit are:

+- · The availability of funds

+- · Maturity dates

+- The structure of the deposit

-- Whether a transaction is considered a borrowing depends on the terms of the transaction. - If the document does not specifically refer to the transaction as a borrowing, it should be recorded as a deposit.
+- ▶ Whether a transaction is considered a borrowing depends on the terms of the transaction. - ▶ If the document does not specifically refer to the transaction as a borrowing, it should be recorded as a deposit.